It's no secret that dogs drool. But why? Find out what's behind all that salivation.

-Drool is just another way of saying saliva, and saliva is a very good thing!
+If you own a dog, then you are probably familiar with their ability to salivate from the mouth.
+Or, what most of us call it: drool.
+But why do dogs drool?
+Dog drool is actually just saliva, and plenty of doggy saliva is a good thing!
 It’s an enzyme-rich substance that’s vital to the swallowing and digesting of food, and has antibacterial properties that fight infection.
-But excessive drooling can be a symptom of a more serious problem.

 Healthy Drooling: Circumstances & Functions

-Drooling is healthy and the sign of normal, happy dog (unless it’s excessive, which we’ll cover a little later).
-Below are some typical functions and situations in which dogs drool.
+A dog drooling is healthy and a completely normal behavior.
+Below are some typical functions and situations in which dogs drool:

 - Swallowing and digesting food